CosmWasm/sylvia-book/README.md

 # The Sylvia Book

-The book is about writing Smart Contracts for CosmWasm using Rust with Sylvia framework.
+This book is about writing Smart Contracts using [Sylvia](https://github.com/CosmWasm/sylvia) framework.

+To learn about CosmWasm on which Sylvia rely check [The Cosmwasm Book](https://book.cosmwasm.com/index.html)

 ## About

-This repo contains source code for [The CosmWasm Book](https://cosmwasm.github.io/sylvia-book/).
+This repo contains source code for [The Sylvia Book](https://cosmwasm.github.io/sylvia-book/).

 ## Building